BasileRaiwet/BasileRaiwet/README.md

 # Hi there 👋
-I'm Basile and I'm a fullstack web developer from Brussels 🇧🇪.
+I'm Basile and I'm a fullstack web developer from Belgium 🇧🇪.
 I'm actually doing stuff with Svelte at [Decathlon Belgium](https://www.decathlon.be/)

 ## Values and strengths
 > “Your time is limited, so don’t waste it living someone else’s life. <br/>